sankhaMukherjee/myPackage/{{cookiecutter.package_name}}/Readme.md

 `pip3 install git+https://github.com/sankhaMukherjee/{{cookiecutter.package_name}}.git`

 This has been built upon a Unix system.
 If you use this for other systems, you may wish to consider building this library from source.
+If this is a provate repo, or you use ssh, remember to use the following instead:

+`pip3 install git+ssh://git@github.com/sankhaMukherjee/{{cookiecutter.package_name}}.git`

 ### Package Building